rbarris/genx/README.md

 Now you can synthesize and generate bitstream etc.  If you hit errors which require you to change the 'genx' job code, make sure to re-run genx after saving out edits there.

 TODO'S

-Add board-table CSV files in 'lib' for krtkl's snickerdoodle / snickerdoodle-black

-Extend "starter" demo to run on snickerdoodle

 Write some Tcl glue to make it easier to invoke 'genx' from inside the Vivado IDE as a button